Traewelling/traewelling/privacypolicy_en.md

 Contributions and comments as well as related data, such as IP addresses, are stored.
 The content remains on our Website until it has been completely deleted or had to be deleted for legal reasons.

 The storage of posts and comments is based on your consent (Art.
 6 para.
-1 lit. a DSGVO).
+1 lit. a GDPR).
 A revocation of your already given consent is possible at any time.
 An informal notification by e-mail is sufficient for the revocation.
 Likewise, the deletion of the account constitutes a revocation.